 Directions

-Your final stop on this Stockholm walking tour is the Adolf Fredrik Church (36) which lies on HollĂ€ndargatan.
+Your final stop on this Stockholm walking tour is the Adolf Fredrik Church (37).
+Turn right onto Kungsgatan, turn left onto Sveavägen, turn left onto Adolf Fredriks kyrkogata , and turn right towards the church.
 You’ll be walking a distance of 450 m.

-36. Adolf Fredrik Church
+37. Adolf Fredrik Church

-The reason why Adolf Fredrik Church holds particular significance for Swedes is that it is the final resting place of the former Swedish Prime Minister Olof Palme.
-On 28 February 1986 Palme, who was without a bodyguard, was gunned down in front of his wife at the corner of SveavÀgen and Tunnelgatan, while on his way home from Riviera cinema.
-The street where the murder occurred, is just around the corner of the Adolf Fredrik Church, and its western section was renamed Olof Palmes Gata.
+On 28 February 1986, Palme, who was without a bodyguard, was tragically gunned down in front of his wife at the corner of Sveavägen and Tunnelgatan after leaving the Riviera cinema.
+The murder site is just around the corner from the church, and the western section of the street has since been renamed Olof Palmes Gata, with a memorial plaque marking the spot.

-A memorial plaque has now been placed there.
-Olof Palmeâs murder sent shockwaves through a nation which was rather immune to extremism at the time.
-Swedenâs biggest-ever murder inquiry was subsequently launched but to this day the murder remains unsolved, and allegations of police cover-ups and conspiracy theories still surface about the tragedy.
+Sweden’s biggest-ever murder inquiry was subsequently launched but to this day the murder remains unsolved, and allegations of police cover-ups and conspiracy theories still surface about the tragedy.

 What Else to See in Stockholm